CPA Ethics Exam: Complete Guide [2025]

 7. Is the AICPA Ethics Exam timed?

 Yes, the exam is timed.
-However, you will have enough time to look up materials in your study book if you are unsure of any answer.
+However, you will have enough time to look up information in your digital study materials if you are unsure of any answer.

 8. Can I take the Ethics Exam before I pass the Uniform CPA Exam?